 For a minority of children, a Behaviour Response Plan, which acts as a risk assessment, will be written to identify risks and response to unregulated behaviours.
 BRPs outline strategies and interventions to prevent further incidents occurring and to guide actions when they do occur.
-BRPs will be written by class teachers, the key professional in supporting a child, with the support of the SENCO, ELSA, parents and support staff.
-They are shared with the team to ensure a consistent approach by all members of staff across the school and help all those working with the child to be consistent in their principles, but flexible in the approach which is often the key to developing understanding of a child's behaviour.
+BRPs will be written by class teachers, the key professional in supporting a child, with the support of the Inclusion Leader, SENDCo, ELSA, parents/carers and support staff as appropriate.
+BRPs are shared with the team to ensure a consistent approach by all members of staff across the school and help all those working with the child to be consistent in their principles, but flexible in the approach which is often the key to developing understanding of a child's behaviour.
 Please see the Touch and use of Restrictive Intervention Policy, for where BRPs indicate that restrictive physical interventions may be required as a last resort.